natterstefan/zoom-slack-status-updater/README.md

 2. Create a config object for each slack workspace you want to update when a Zoom meeting starts.

-You can either use `now secret` for the token values, or copy the token string right into the workspace config.
-I used the secret option described below:
+You can either use `now secret` for the token values, copy the token string right into the workspace config or use `process.env.*` by setting the values in `.env`.
+I used the now secret option described below:

 #### now secrets